 - The Veteran’s Administration offers grants to disabled veterans in need of stairlifts and other home modifications.

 If you’re looking for a stairlift to add to your home, you may be curious whether or not Medicare or health insurance coverage will pay the cost.
 Standard Medicare policies do not pay for stairlifts, but Medicare Advantage plans offer some financial coverage.
 Medicare Advantage plans provide supplemental insurance to those in a Medicaid program.
 In 2020, Medicare Advantage plans have started offering supplemental benefits for those with chronic illnesses.
-The supplemental benefits are intended to cover the cost of services and equipment that help improve the health of an individual, which can include stairlifts.
+The supplemental benefits intend to cover the cost of services and equipment that help improve the health of an individual, including stairlifts.

 The cost of a stairlift typically ranges between $2,000 and $5,000.
-Stairlifts on the lower end of this price range will be very basic models or will have been used & resold.
+Stairlifts on the lower end of this price range will be very basic models or previously used.
 Those on the higher end will have extra accommodating features, such as higher weight capacity, folding seats, or swivels.
 Installation alone can range anywhere between $500 and $1,000.
 For qualifying customers, several companies offer payment plan options that are typically less than $100 a month.

 Variables Which Affect the Price

-The cost of a stairlift is contingent on several factors, including the make and model of the stairlift, whether it’s new or used, and the length/design of the staircase where it needs to be installed.
+The cost of a stairlift is contingent on the make and model of the stairlift, whether it’s new or used, and the length/design of the staircase where it needs to be installed.